recart/career/test-assignments/senior-nodejs-assigment.md

 The endpoint should return either 200 or 500 response code and "OK" or the error message in the body.

-Oh and write good tests that prove that your API works properly ;)
+You don't need to set up a Shopify store or anything like that.
+Just copy the dummy webhook data from the documentation and write good tests that prove that your API works properly ;)

 ---